 - AASB 16.26 At the commencement date of the lease, the entity recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
 The lease payments are discounted using the interest rate implicit in the lease.
-If that rate cannot be readily determined, the Agency uses the incremental borrowing rate provided by Western Australia Treasury Corporation. - AASB 16.27 Lease payments included by the Agency as part of the present value calculation of lease liability include: - fixed payments (including in-substance fixed payments), less any lease incentives receivable; - variable lease payments that depend on an index or a rate initially measured using the index or rate as at the commencement date; - amounts expected to be payable by the lessee under residual value guarantees; - the exercise price of purchase options (where these are reasonably certain to be exercised); and - payments for penalties for terminating a lease, where the lease term reflects the agency exercising an option to terminate the lease. - AASB 16.37, 38(a) The interest on the lease liability is recognised in profit or loss over the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
-Lease liabilities do not include any future changes in variable lease payments (that depend on an index or rate) until they take effect, in which case the lease liability is reassessed and adjusted against the right-of-use asset. - AASB 16.27(e) Periods covered by extension or termination options are only included in the lease term by the Agency if the lease is reasonably certain to be extended (or not terminated). - AASB 16.38(b) Variable lease payments, not included in the measurement of lease liability, that are dependent on sales are recognised by the Agency in profit or loss in the period in which the condition that triggers those payment occurs.
+If that rate cannot be readily determined, the Agency uses the incremental borrowing rate provided by Western Australia Treasury Corporation. - AASB 16.27 Lease payments included by the Agency as part of the present value calculation of lease liability include: - fixed payments (including in-substance fixed payments), less any lease incentives receivable; - variable lease payments that depend on an index or a rate initially measured using the index or rate as at the commencement date; - amounts expected to be payable by the lessee under residual value guarantees; - the exercise price of purchase options (where these are reasonably certain to be exercised); - payments for penalties for terminating a lease, where the lease term reflects the agency exercising an option to terminate the lease; and - periods covered by extension or termination options are only included in the lease term by the Agency if the lease is reasonably certain to be extended (or not terminated).

+The interest on the lease liability is recognised in profit or loss over the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
+Lease liabilities do not include any future changes in variable lease payments (that depend on an index or rate) until they take effect, in which case the lease liability is reassessed and adjusted against the right-of-use asset.

+AASB 16.38(b) Variable lease payments, not included in the measurement of lease liability, that are dependent on sales, an index or a rate are recognised by the Agency in profit or loss in the period in which the condition that triggers those payment occurs.